 What do you think?
 Which one of these theories is the closest to the truth concerning a large number of species near the Equator?

-Do not forget to subscribe to us for more content.
-Follow us on our social media channels for more updates.
+Do not forget to subscribe and get interesting insights from our free newsletter.
+Also, follow us on our social media channels for more updates.